“Serve the Lord with gladness, come into His presence with singing,” said King David, the man after God’s own heart. (Psalms 100:2)

 Did you get that?
 The Lord our God actually sings over us…not quiet whispers, just trying to get through another song before the sermon kind of praises….but He sings over us with LOUD SINGING!
 Imagine that?
 A God who sings over us!

-Better yet, the “rejoice” in this passage literally means, “to dfile000238805054ance, skip, leap, and spin around in joy.”
+Better yet, the “rejoice” in this passage literally means, “to dance, skip, leap, and spin around in joy.”
 Doesn’t that fascinate you?
 Doesn’t that blow your mind, startle the reality of a stoic God who judges with harshness, waiting to hurtle us into hell and condemn us….like some denominations preach to us?

 Now if our God sings and dances, skips, leaps and spins around in joy over us, His children, broken vessels, mere mortals made like clay in the potters hands…how much more should we be exulting and praising and exhaling God will all we have in all of His excellency, for His kindness and mercy, for loving and dying for us when we don’t deserve it?